mefistotelis/pylabview/README.md

 # File format

-To learn abot file format, check out wiki of this project.
+To learn about file format, check out wiki of this project.